 After you decide what method you want to try, you might be wondering how long does CBD last?

-We find our customers usually find a bottle of CBD oil lasts them around 4-5 weeks on average, although for some of them it can be 9-10 weeks.
+Most people usually find a bottle of CBD oil lasts them around 4-5 weeks on average, although for some of them it can be 9-10 weeks.

 Other consumption methods really depend on how much you find yourself using, it varies from person to person.